nicolasrb2001/Hash-Table-C/README.md

 ### Screenshots
 The program adds 2 strings to the table and prints its contents.
 It then tries to add a string already in the table but it is denied.
 It then adds more strings, expands and rehashes the current items stored and then keeps adding strings.

 ![](/screenshots/screenshot1.png)

-This time, the program removes three strings from the table, the number of items falls below the threshold and so the table shrinks
+This time, the program removes three strings from the table, the number of items falls below the threshold and so the table shrinks.

 ![](/screenshots/screenshot2.png)